My kids laugh when I come up with a new bucket list. They tell me that bucket lists are only for people that are close to, um…dying.

-I learned this first hand last year when my 17 year old son left home, without asking, to another state.
+We learned this first hand last year when our teenage son left home, without asking, to another state.
 He really doesn’t like me saying that he ran away.

 Going through many months of hard ache missing him taught me to NOT take any season, any holiday, an minute with someone you love for granted.

 I got to make up a lot of lost time with my son after he came back home thankfully.
 But it was this time last year when we were living through the nightmare of trying to get our son back home.